-For more information about connectors, see Section 4.5, "Understanding Workflow Connectors," on page 50.
+For more information about connectors, see Understanding Workflow Connectors.

-3 Understanding Triggers
+Q Understanding Triggers

 A trigger evaluates incoming events and determines whether to initiate a work item or append one or more events to existing work items.
 When you create or revise a trigger, you specify the trigger rules on the following tabs: